northwesternfintech/NUTC/BUILDING.md

 ## Building
 `go-task build`

+## Doxygen
+This repository uses Doxygen for documentation purposes.
+To generate and display:

+1. `doxygen Doxyfile`
+2. `open html/index.html`

 ## Running
 NUTC-Client is not designed to be a standalone executable.
 It should be executed with NUTC24 (the exchange) via `task run`.